heptarch/heptarch.github.io/projects.md

 difficult problem domain.
 In a field like AI, the benefits of cross-fertilization between adjacents domains are probably pretty obvious, particularly as multimodal AI comes into its own.
-So, I suspect OpenAI is in the
+So, I suspect that the different teams of OpenAI are in the $O(1)$ regime for probability of discovering something new.
-$O(1)$ regime.
 I'm not sure about the other ingredients in Bell's successipe---these may be neither nor sufficient---but it seems plausible that its structural quirks are part of what makes OpenAI special.
 I guess we'll see how that culture of innovation holds up under the